Kong/kongponents/docs/components/multiselect.md

 - `item-template` - The template for each item in the dropdown list
 - `empty` - Slot for the empty state in the dropdown list
+- `dropdown-footer-text` - Slot for footer text in the bottom of the dropdown

 ### Item Template